← All Posts

 This is the part traders panic about unnecessarily.
 Breaking the consistency rule does not close your account.
 It is not in the same category as the Maximum Loss Limit or the Maximum Daily Loss.
 Those are account-killers.
 The consistency rule is a payout gate.

-What actually happens when you request a payout while above the threshold:
+What actually happens when your best day is over the threshold:

 So the practical outcome of a "consistency rule violation" is: you have to keep trading.
 That's it.
 If you trade well, this is a non-event.
 If you've been counting on one specific payout date, it can be frustrating — but it's never fatal.